KarelvdVrie/EfficientNet-V2_Reproducibility-CS4240/README.md

 # Alternative Datasets
 To further evaluate how well *Efficientnet_v2_s* maintains its performance on new data, we perform experiments with three different datasets.
 The *Efficientnet_v2_s* model is imported from torchvision.models and the pretrained weights are used unless when specifically mentioned otherwise.

-## Pneumonia - Chest X-Ray Images Dataset
+## Pneumonia - Chest X-Ray Images dataset
 The use of Deep Learning (DL) in medicine is becoming increasingly popular [1].
 One impornant application is the use of DL for disease's detection.
 Thus, the dataset Chest X-Ray Images (Pneumonia) [2] is used.
 This dataset X-ray images of normal chest, as well as X-ray images of chest with bacterial and viral pnemonia.
 The images are split in two classes: Normal and Pnemonia.
 We test the *Efficientnet_v2_s* with different hyperparameter sets, shown in the table below.

 - Learning rate - [0.001-0.03]